Simplifying Preference Elicitation in Local Energy Markets: Combinatorial Clock Exchange: Introduction

 \section{Introduction}

 The power system is witnessing a surge of \acp{DER}, such as rooftop solar PV, \acp{EV}, and data centers.
-These resources can draw or inject huge amounts of power, making the grid unstable.
-However, many of these resources are flexible and represent important assets for managing the stability of future renewable-dominated power systems.
-Furthermore, advancements in information and communications technology (ICT) and energy management systems enable \ac{DER} owners, so-called \emph{prosumers}, to trade electricity and grid-support services, such as frequency regulation, reactive power or peak shaving, an example is shown in Fig.~\ref{fig:enerflexsim}.
+These resources can draw or inject huge amounts of power, posing threat to grid stability.
+However, many of these resources are flexible and are potentially valuable for managing the stability of future renewable-dominated power systems.
+Furthermore, advancements in information and communications technology (ICT) and energy management systems enable \ac{DER} owners, so-called \emph{prosumers}, to trade electricity and grid-support services, such as frequency regulation, reactive power or peak shaving, as illustrated in Fig.~\ref{fig:enerflexsim}.

-Yet, prevailing purely-economic mechanisms have shown limited success in engaging prosumers, whose decisions are also shaped by ecological and social values~\cite{georgarakis2021green}, privacy concerns over their proprietary and identifying information~\cite{montakhabi2020sharing}, as well as limited cognitive and computational resources \cite{xia2026bounded}.
-While existing wholesale market platforms restrict participation to large-scale resources and neglect the complex preferences inherent to prosumers, prevailing non-market-based demand-response schemes, such as feed-in-tariffs, net metering, and priority dispatch, fail to capture the full system-level potential of \acp{DER}.
+However, existing wholesale market platforms restrict participation to large-scale resources, while prevailing non-market-based demand-response schemes, such as feed-in-tariffs, net metering, and priority dispatch, fail to capture the full system-level potential of \acp{DER}.
+Moreover, these purely-economic mechanisms neglect the complex preferences inherent to prosumers whose decisions are also shaped by ecological and social values~\cite{georgarakis2021green}, privacy concerns over their proprietary and identifying information~\cite{montakhabi2020sharing}, as well as limited cognitive capacity for market participation~\cite{xia2026bounded}.

 Addressing these limitations, \acp{LEM} are envisioned~\cite{survey_sousa_2019} to facilitate market access for prosumers, including aggregations of residential and commercial buildings, small and medium industries, and energy communities. \Ac{LEM} mechanisms aim to coordinate the operation of \acp{DER} in a prosumer-centric framework, thus unlocking both economic and non-economic value creation.
 By facilitating local energy exchanges, they have the potential to stimulate investment in DERs, enhance system resilience through reduced dependence on the main grid and provision of flexibility services~\cite{baake2023local}, reduce energy procurement costs and carbon emissions, and enhance community engagement and energy justice~\cite{morstyn2018multiclass}.
 Emerging platforms such as Beckn\footnote{\url{https://energy.becknprotocol.io/}} and PowerLedger\footnote{\url{https://powerledger.io/solutions/need/p2p/}} exemplify the real-world benefits of \ac{LEM} platforms.